 Family, friends and colleagues of Terry Robinson have ensured the memory of this industry icon will be preserved in perpetuity through their memorial gifts to the North Dakota Stockmen's Foundation in his honor.
-Robinson's tribute photograph was recently added in the Stockmen's Memorial Hall.
+Robinson's tribute photograph hangs in the Stockmen's Memorial Hall.

 Robinson, from Bismarck, passed away due to an accidental death at his home north of Bismarck on May 17, 2013.